ibm-mas/cli/docs/catalogs/index.md

 Catalog Options
 -------------------------------------------------------------------------------
 As the MAS CLI is updated we maintain a rolling window of approximately four months worth of catalogs in the interactive mode choices for install, mirror-images, and update functions; after this period the catalogs will be removed from the options, generally speaking customers are recommended to use the latest catalog with the latest CLI for new installs, even if installing an older release of MAS.

-Older catalogs can still be used once they are not shown in the interactive prompt, but this is not recommended.
+Older catalogs can still be used once they are not shown in the interactive prompt, but this is not recommended, refer to the table below for the recommended version of the CLI to use with each catalog update.

 All catalogs are available **indefinitely**, but they have a useful lifespan limited by the support statements of the packages available in the catalog and the OCP release the catalog is certified on.

-!!! important
-    No catalog prior to the June 16 update is currently supported because OCP 4.10 EOL was September 10th 2023 and the June update was the first certified for use with OCP v4.11 and v4.12.

 We **never** remove catalog images from the IBM Container Registry (ICR), even the first Maximo Operator Catalog ever published - [v8-220717-amd64](v8-220717-amd64.md) - is still available today, however it's usefulness is questionable due to the end of life of all compatible OCP releases.

 !!! important